douglasmbura/Visibility-Hackathon-WebApp/README.md

 This app features the following key components:

-A ## STORYMAP which is enables the community to create beautiful digital scroll-based map narratives that can effect change, influence opinion, and create awareness.
+A ## STORYMAP
+- Which is enables the community to create beautiful digital scroll-based map narratives that can effect change, influence opinion, and create awareness.

+And
+## MAP
-And ## MAP which provides a platform for the community to map and display important locations, sites, facilities, territories etc. using custom indigenous icons.
+- Which provides a platform for the community to map and display important locations, sites, facilities, territories etc. using custom indigenous icons.

 ## Live links (replace with your own)